swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 The implementation of the `DictionaryStorage` macro would create the accessor declarations shown above, using either the `key` argument (if present) or deriving the key name from the property name.
 The effect of this macro isn't something that can be done with a property wrapper, because the property wrapper wouldn't have access to `self.storage`.

-The presence of an accessor macro on a stored property removes the initializer.
-It's up to the implementation of the accessor macro to either diagnose the presence of the initializer (if it cannot be used) or incorporate it in the result.
+The expansion of an accessor macro must result in a computed property.
+A side effect of the expansion is to remove any initializer from the stored property itself; it is up to the implementation of the accessor macro to either diagnose the presence of the initializer (if it cannot be used) or incorporate it in the result.

 #### Member attribute macros